kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	- So does not classically cause an obstruction
 - Amyand’s hernia contains a perforated appendix within an inguinal hernia
 - A hernia through the linea semilunaris is called a Spigelian hernia
-- Maydl’s hernia contains loops of small bowel, often forming a W-shaped configuration.
+- Maydl’s hernia contains loops of small bowel
+	- often forming a W-shaped configuration

 ### Q33
 Innervation to the _muscles of the back_ originate from: